 Does IWARS euthanize any of their animals?

-Infinite Woofs Animal Rescue Society does not euthanize for any behaviour problems and only euthanizes animals when it is a severe health condition and recommended by two registered, qualified veterinarians.
+Infinite Woofs Animal Rescue Society does not euthanize for any behaviour problems and only euthanizes animals when it is a severe health condition where the animal is suffering and this is recommended by two registered, qualified veterinarians.
 We will help out any of the animals we take into care with any medical treatments, procedures and medications they may need.
-We will only euthanize when it is with a qualified veterinarians advice.
 Every animal that comes into IWARS is a member of the family.

 Our Stance on Cosmetic Surgery